QhenryQ/nteprsm/readme.md

 ## Running the Notebook (Linux)

-Download the github repository and install it on a Linux Machine.
+Download the github repository onto the local machine.

 Follow https://python-poetry.org/docs/ to install Poetry.